-The state of the data line represents valid data when, after a START condition, the data line is stable for the duration of the clock signal's high period.
+The state of the data line represents valid data when, after a START condition, the data line is stable for the duration of the high period of the clock signal.

 The data on the line must be changed during the low period of the clock signal.
 There is one clock pulse per bit of data.
 Each data transfer is initiated with a START condition and terminated with a STOP condition.
 The number of data bytes transferred between the START and STOP conditions is determined by the master device and is unlimited.